Grubleren/FilterDesign/README.md

 # FilterDesign
-Design of analog and digital filters of type Butterworth, Chebyshev and inverse CHEBYSHEV
+Design of analog and digital filters of type Butterworth, Chebyshev and Inverse Chebyshev